ipod825/vim-netranger/README.md

 2. Press `zh` to (toggle) show hidden files.

 ### Remote storage
-1. Run `NETRListRemotes` command to open a `vim-netranger` buffer showing all configured remote storage.
+1. Run `NETRemoteList` command to open a `vim-netranger` buffer showing all configured remote storage.
-2. If `rclone` is not in your `PATH`, on first time running `NETRListRemotes`.
+2. If `rclone` is not in your `PATH`, on first time running `NETRemoteList`.
 It will be automatically downloaded and installed.
 3. Remote files are downloaded on demand and cached in `g:NETRRootDir/cache`.
 Other than that, it's just like browsing local files.
 __Note__ Remote reading is done now.
 Writing is still in progress.